-Our receivables from the distribution of electricity are collected from retail electric providers that supply the electricity we distribute to their customers.
-Currently, we do business with 66 retail electric providers.
-Adverse economic conditions, structural problems in the market served by the Electric Reliability Council of Texas, Inc. (ERCOT) or financial difficulties of one or more retail electric providers could impair the ability of these retail providers to pay for our services or could cause them to delay such payments.
-We depend on these retail electric providers to remit payments on a timely basis.
+Our receivables from the distribution of electricity are collected from REPs that supply the electricity we distribute to their customers.
+Currently, we do business with 68 REPs.
+Adverse economic conditions, structural problems in the market served by ERCOT or financial difficulties of one or more REPs could impair the ability of these retail providers to pay for our services or could cause them to delay such payments.
+We depend on these REPs to remit payments on a timely basis.
 Applicable regulatory provisions require that customers be shifted to a provider of last resort if a retail electric provider cannot make timely payments.
 Reliant Energy, Inc. (RRI), through its subsidiaries, is our largest customer.
-Approximately 56% of our \$127 million in billed receivables from retail electric providers at December 31, 2005 was owed by subsidiaries of RRI.
+Approximately 53% of our \$140 million in billed receivables from REPs at December 31, 2006 was owed by subsidiaries of RRI.
 Any delay or default in payment could adversely affect our cash flows, financial condition and results of operations.